IgniteUI/help-topics/topics/02_Controls/igMap/03_Configuring/00_igMap_Configuring_Map Provider.md

 ### <a id="bing-maps-imagery"></a>Bing Maps imagery sets

-The following table summarizes the imagery sets for **Bing Maps** supported by the `igMap` control.
-Configure the selected style by assigning a style code to the [backgroundContent.imagerySet](%%jQueryApiUrl%%/ui.igMap#options:backgroundContent.imagerySet) option.
-The following a table catalogs the available **Bing Maps** styles. [imagerySet](%%jQueryApiUrl%%/ui.igMap#options:imagerySet)
+The following summarizes the imagery sets for **Bing Maps** supported by the `igMap` control.
+Configure the selected style by assigning a style code to the [`backgroundContent.imagerySet`](%%jQueryApiUrl%%/ui.igMap#options:backgroundContent.imagerySet) option.

 Aerial